sentrivana/sentry_perf/README.md

         - with initializing Sentry in the lifespan function.

+## NOTE on the lifespan case

+After reading the docs at https://docs.sentry.io/platforms/python/

+> However, in async applications, you need to call sentry_sdk.init() inside an async function
+> to ensure async code is instrumented properly.
+> We recommend calling sentry_sdk.init() at the beginning of the first async function you call,
+> as demonstrated in the example below.

+I've tried to move the `sentry_sdk.init()` call inside the lifespan function.
+Indeed, it seems to mitigate the performance hit of the FastAPI app (the improvement depends on the environment).

+I couldn't figure out an equivalent place for Django, though.

 ## Customization

 You can play around with different setups by taking advantage of the tooling that the `run.sh` script is using.